 This can happen and is normal.
 Remember that these are the sweet babies she had growing in her for a month.
 She’s going to protect them at all costs if she feels threatened.
 This is natural.
 The best way I have found to help her not feel threatened is when her kits are young and brand new; when I check on the babies and fill mama’s food or water, I also bring a treat for mama bun.

 Our bunnies like celery, and I have found that if I give the mama bunny attention before digging into the nesting box and giving her a treat, she stops being aggressive and relaxes.
-I can then get in there, check for any kits that are deceased, and give all the kits attention.
+I can then get in there, check for any deceased kits, and give all the kits attention.
 We sell our Holland Lops, which are well-socialized and used to loud noises and dogs.
 This helps their marketability, but we also want to make sure we are taking every chance we get to love on baby bunnies because they are THE cutest.

 How to Potty Train Baby Bunnies